Get ready to work your entire body to the max with these calorie-torching boxing moves.

 This punch packs some power!
 However, Ryan notes that it does not come across your body as its name seems to dictate.
 Instead, this is a total body movement involving everything from your legs to your core, and especially those obliques.
 Because of its ability to incorporate so many muscle groups, it simultaneously burns calories while effectively toning those mentioned areas.
 To perform a killer cross, extend your back hand straight out in front of you as you pivot on your back foot, and then shift your weight forward, explains Ryan.

-If you’re ready to up the ante on your boxing routine, you might be able to handle this three-step combo.
+If you’re ready to up the ante on your boxing routine, you might be able to handle this four-step combo.
 It is a powerful calorie burning boxing move because you’re utilizing nearly every major muscle group in your upper and lower body.

 To perform this move, start in a fighter’s stance and prepare your breathing.
 You’ll want to be sure to fully exhale through each punch while engaging both your abdominals and hips.
 Extend your lead hand straight out in front of you with your palm facing the floor and, as you shift your weight forward, exhale while extending your back hand straight out in front of you, says Caprice O’Bryant, owner and head trainer of Excuse Free Fitness, Inc., in Homewood, Illinois.
 Don’t forget to pivot on your back foot!
 Then, while keeping your momentum, bring your lead hand around with your elbow up and in line with your shoulder as your front foot pivots into the punch, she explains.
 Go back to the jab and repeat!